akashacms/akashacms-website/documents/plugins/booknav.html.md

 The part of `akashacms-booknav` which works correctly generates an indented listing of all the child documents to the current document.

 The list of links in the [AkashaCMS plugin directory](index.html) is generated with this module.
-Another example exists on the [GreenTransportation.info electric vehicle tracking section](http://greentransportation.info/ev-tracker/index.html).
+Another example exists on the [GreenTransportation.info electric vehicle politics section](http://greentransportation.info/ev-politics/index.html).

 The source for this file uses the template `index-page.html.ejs` ([source](https://github.com/robogeek/akashacms-website/blob/master/layouts/index-page.html.ejs)).

 The critical line is:

-      <%- bookChildTree(locals) %>
+      <book-child-tree></book-child-tree>

-This function scans through the documents of the website, finds everything under the directory containing the current document, and generates links.
+This function scans through the documents of the website, finding everything under the directory containing the current document, and generating links to the pages.
+The presentation is nested and indented to indicate the structure of the directory tree.

+It's a quick and easy way to generate navigational pages for a group of documents.

-This plugin looks for `teaser` metadata in the documents, and if present adds the teaser following the link.
+For any documents with `teaser` metadata, the teaser will follow the link.